tayo-k/bmd/content/build.md

 Your engineering organization must be able to prioritize and help deliver the ingredients that are relevant to achieving your comfort towards creating the product.
 Removing obstacles to delivery – both tangible and intangible – is a key ingredient to maintaining a healthy engineering culture.

-Ingredients you can clearly itemize, justify and deliver towards timely delivery of a quality product is management's responsibility to support and provide.
+Ingredients that you can clearly itemize, justify and deliver towards timely delivery of a quality product, are management's responsibility to support and provide.

 Provided that you and your leadership want: